Islandora-Devops/islectl/README.md

 ## TODO

 - [x] Implement `make up` Brings up the containers or builds starter if no containers were found.
+  - Now `islectl up` for existing sites.
+Use `islectl create-site` to create a new site
 - [ ] Implement `make starter` Make a local site with codebase directory bind mounted, using starter site unless other package specified in .env or present already.
 - [ ] Implement `starter_dev` Make a local site with codebase directory bind mounted, using cloned starter site.
 - [x] Implement `make pull` Fetches the latest images from the registry.